How long will it take to receive the tiles?

 How will my tiles be delivered and much does delivery cost?

 Sometimes I deliver the tiles myself, but nationwide I use a pallet courier which sends crates to most UK destinations.
 The maximum amount of tiles per crate is approximately 20 to 24m2.
-Delivery costs £55 to £65 to most locations, a little more to remote locations.
+Delivery costs £60 to £85 to most locations, a little more to remote locations.
 Please let me know if access to your property is difficult, so I can co-ordinate the delivery with the pallet company.
 As of 2022, delivery costs have risen due to the cost of fuel.

 Can you send small orders in the post?